-George Washington’s Mount Vernon – 17 Miles – Day Trips in Virginia
+1. George Washington’s Mount Vernon in Virginia – 17 Miles from Washington DC

-George Washington’s Mount Vernon is most tourist’s top choice for a day trip from Washington DC for many reasons.
-Most importantly, it is a relatively short half hour drive from Washington DC.
-It also has undeniable historical significance.
+George Washington’s Mount Vernon is most tourist’s top choice for a day trip from DC for many reasons.
+Most importantly, it is a relatively short half hour drive from Washington DC, and it can also be reached by boat from the nation’s capital.
+Mount Vernon also has undeniable historical significance.
 In addition to the historic home, there is also a high quality museum dedicated to the life of the nation’s first president.
-The grounds of the classic 18th Century Virginian plantation overlooking the Potomac are a lot of fun for families to explore.
+The grounds of the classic 18th Century Virginian plantation overlooking the Potomac River are a lot of fun for families to explore.

-Include a Visit to the National Museum of the Marine Corps in your Day Trip in Virginia
+Add on a Visit the National Museum of the Marine Corps

 Check the best deals on Family Friendly Hotels in Washington DC

-Great Falls of the Potomac – 18 Miles – Day Trips in Maryland and Virginia
+2. Great Falls of the Potomac – 18 Miles from Washington DC

 Need to escape the politics, museums, and business of the city for a day?
 The closest place to go for a memorable hike outside of Washington DC is along the Potomac River in Virginia or Maryland.
 It doesn’t make much difference if you travel south or north on the I-495 beltway.
 The walk to the falls and views of the Great Falls of the Potomac are similar from both Great Falls Park in Virginia and the Great Falls Tavern Visitor Center at the C&O Canal National Historic Park in Maryland.

 You Can Choose to Day Trip in either Virginia or Maryland